-6. Loss of Senior Privileges
+Loss of Senior Privileges

 Parents and Students accept senior conditional privileges with the understanding that violation of rules, guidelines, protocols or expectations will result in loss of privileges.
-Response to the violation will depend on the level of seriousness and could include restorative conference, detention, days of reflection, change in disciplinary status or in the most serious cases a student meeting with the school's Judicial Council.
+Response to the violation will depend on the level of seriousness and could include restorative conference, detention, days of reflection, or a change in disciplinary status.
 The 12th Grade Class Dean will notify parents whenever driving privileges are rescinded or suspended.